linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 01 Introduction/Chapter 03 Interest Rates and Security Valuation.md

 (paid semiannually), and an interest rate (either required rate of return or yield to maturity) of 10 percent.
 The promised cash flows from this bond are illustrated in Figure 3-4.
 The bond holder receives the promised cash flows  $(CF)$  from the bond issuer at the end of one-half year and at the end of one year.

-$CF_{1/2}$  is the  $40 promised payment of (semiannual) coupon interest ($ 1,000 × 8\% × 1/2) received after six months.  $CF_1$  is the promised cash flow at the end of year 1; it is equal to the second  $40 promised (semiannual) coupon payment plus the$ 1,000 promised payment of face value.
-To compare the relative sizes of these two cash flow payments—since duration measures the weighted-average time to maturity of a bond—we should put them in the same dimensions, because $1 of principal or interest received at the end of one year is worth less to an investor in terms of time value of money than is $1 of principal or interest received at the end of six months.
+$CF_{1/2}$  is the  \$40 promised payment of (semiannual) coupon interest (\$ 1,000 × 8\% × 1/2) received after six months.  $CF_1$  is the promised cash flow at the end of year 1; it is equal to the second  \$40 promised (semiannual) coupon payment plus the\$ 1,000 promised payment of face value.
+To compare the relative sizes of these two cash flow payments—since duration measures the weighted-average time to maturity of a bond—we should put them in the same dimensions, because \$1 of principal or interest received at the end of one year is worth less to an investor in terms of time value of money than is \$1 of principal or interest received at the end of six months.
 Assuming that the current rate of return (either required or expected) is 10 percent per year, we calculate the present values (PV) of the two cash flows (CF) as:

 $$